Document Type : Research Article / Original Article

 Abstract

-As an ideal and conceptual image of a city, the utopia of any society reflects its ideas, values, and aspirations, which evolve over time due to social, cultural, and economic changes.
-This image, though varied in form and scale, always aligns with the ideal of the city.
-From ancient times to the Islamic civilization, this concept has been articulated in various forms by thinkers and scholars throughout Iranian history.
-Today, its definition and application as a useful model in the design of contemporary cities hold significant importance.
-In this study, the concept of utopia within the context of Iranian-Islamic civilization, particularly with a focus on the intellectual framework of Hakim Abolqasem Ferdowsi Tousi, is analyzed and examined.
-The primary aim is to analyze and develop a conceptual framework based on the poet and philosopher's vision of utopia and its influence on the process of Iranian-Islamic urban planning.
-Through qualitative content analysis methods, the utopian concepts in the stories of Ferdowsi's Shahnameh are carefully examined and analyzed.
-Subsequently, the relationship between these concepts within the framework of the Iranian-Islamic utopia is thoroughly and comprehensively studied using a narrative review approach.
-The results of this study indicate that the Iranian-Islamic utopia, as a concept independent of time and place, emphasizes the principles of wisdom and knowledge, offering an ideal model for contemporary cities as they confront current conditions and environments.
+As an ideal and conceptual image of the city, the utopia of any society reflects its underlying ideas, values, and aspirations—elements that evolve over time in response to social, cultural, and economic transformations.
+Although utopian images differ in form and scale, they consistently correspond to an idealized conception of the city.
+From ancient periods through the Islamic civilization, this concept has been articulated in diverse forms by Iranian thinkers and scholars.
+In the contemporary context, redefining and applying utopia as a practical model for urban design has become increasingly significant.
+This study examines the concept of utopia within Iranian–Islamic civilization, with particular emphasis on the intellectual framework of Hakim Abolqasem Ferdowsi Tousi.
+Its primary objective is to analyze and develop a conceptual framework based on Ferdowsi’s vision of utopia and to explore its implications for Iranian–Islamic urban planning.
+Using qualitative content analysis, utopian concepts embedded in the narratives of Ferdowsi’s Shahnameh are systematically examined.
+Subsequently, the interrelations among these concepts within the broader framework of Iranian–Islamic utopia are investigated through a narrative review approach.
+The findings indicate that the Iranian–Islamic utopia, understood as a concept transcending time and place, emphasizes wisdom and knowledge and offers an enduring ideal model for contemporary cities confronting present-day challenges.

 Keywords